AnoopAlias/AUTOM8N/docs/XtendWeb_Administration.rst

 The first time auto_config.py runs it will ask your preference of PHP version that automatic switching should use.
-On cpanel servers you can safely use the same version as the default installed PHP as most of your domains will be running that version without issues
+On Cpanel servers, you can safely use the same version as the default installed PHP as most of your domains will be running that version without issues

 Adding application templates
 --------------------------------------------
-Application templates are a way of extending the plugin with dealing with more web applications and user specific nginx config customization
+Application templates are a way of extending the plugin with dealing with more web applications and user specific Nginx config customization

 Application templates can be distributed server wide or to specific users Application templates can be created for an application in the document_root as well as a subdirectory